-Let’s take a deeper look at how CBD works to gain a better understanding of CBD oil and if it actually makes you feel sleepier.
+Let’s take a deeper look at how CBD works to gain a better understanding of CBD oil and see if it actually makes you feel sleepier.

 To understand how CBD may or may not make a person feel tired, it’s important to have a better understanding of how CBD and other cannabinoids interact with the endocannabinoid system.